prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 ## Text Editor

-The goal is for each student to have access to a text editing application of choice.
+The goal is to have access to a text-editing application of choice, which we'll use to create and edit files of Python code (i.e. text files written in the Python Language and ending in the ".py" extension).

 Unless you already have a text editor of choice, install [VS Code](https://code.visualstudio.com/).